alexjlockwood/AndroidDesignPatterns/_posts/2016-08-08-theming-buttons-with-themeoverlays-background-tints.md

     }
     ```

+We can follow a similar rabbit hole to determine how buttons are colored on
+Lollipop and above... **TODO(alockwood): explain API 21+???**

 That's a lot to take in!
 To summarize, the important parts to
-understand from this code can be summed up with the following:
+understand from all of this can be summed up with the following:

 > Let `S` be the style resource that is assigned to button `B`.
 Note that if no
 > style is provided in the client's XML code, AppCompat uses the style resource